top of page

 It arose as a silly idea, but using gym equipment helped us try out different positions and assess their comfortability.

-In finding the best position for all group members, we referred to Henry Dreyfuss' Human Factors in Design book for measurements in addition to our own bodies.
+We referred to Henry Dreyfuss' Human Factors in Design book for measurements while referencing our own bodies.

-I got some food and water to begin the required 5 hours work and relax test.
-The space was surprisingly roomy and the chair was comfortable.
+The space was surprisingly roomy and the seat was comfortable.
 There was space to stretch out and change sitting positions.
 I completed the powerpoint for the project while inside.
-After, I was so tired, I fell asleep until crit that afternoon.
+I was so tired, I fell asleep until crit that afternoon.
+The only problem was insufficient lumbar support after the 3rd hour.

 This was a project assigned in my Junior year spring semester Industrial Design Design for Extreme Environments Special Topics class funded by NASA through the Rhode Island Space Grant and taught by Prof. Michael Lye.